LedgerHQ/app-starknet/docs/apdu.md

 ## General Structure

-The general structure of a reqeuest and response is as followed:
+The general structure of a request and response is as followed:

 ### Request / Command